 There are a few different styles of electronic kick pads, pedals, and towers that you can find on an electronic drum set.
 You can usually upgrade your existing electronic kick if you wish.

 Some of the main considerations that you should take into account are sensitivity and volume.
-Beaterless pedals tend to be a lot more quiet, whereas pedals that include beaters tend to feel a lot more realistic in comparison to standard bass drum pedals.
+Beaterless pedals tend to be a lot quieter, whereas pedals that include beaters tend to feel a lot more realistic in comparison to standard bass drum pedals.